willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 These mental images for current and voltage will serve you well and gets us started on all sorts of interesting circuits.

-If you want to reach beyond the intuitive description of voltage you can read a more formal mathematical description of electric potential and voltage in the [KA Electrostatics sequence](https://www.khanacademy.org/science/electrical-engineering/ee-electrostatics).
+If you want to reach beyond the intuitive description of voltage you can read a more formal mathematical description of electric potential and voltage in the Spinning Numbers [Electrostatics sequence]({{ site.baseurl }}{% link _topics/topic-electrostatics.md %}).